-A number of package receiving businesses in Washington near the Canadian border provide Washington shipping addresses for Canadian residents.
+Businesses receiving packages in Washington near the Canadian border sometimes provide Washington shipping addresses for Canadian residents.

-Generally, these businesses accept and store shipments from online and brick-and-mortar sellers for Canadian residents.
-These businesses let Canadian shoppers avoid lengthy waits at customs and international shipping costs.
-The Canadian residents will then pick up the products from the Washington business and take them across the border.
+These businesses accept and store shipments for Canadian residents that buy products from sellers in the United States.
+This service allows Canadian shoppers to avoid international shipping costs and lengthy waits at customs.
+The Canadian residents pick up the products from the businesses receiving the packages in Washington and take them across the border.

-Are sales to Canadian residents with delivery to these package-receiving businesses in Washington subject to sales tax?
+Are sales to Canadian residents with delivery to businesses receiving packages in Washington subject to tax?